Aryanpareek3/ENUMO/README.md

 Outputs well-organized reports for efficient analysis

-Whether you are solving complex CTF machines or conducting authorized security assessments, ENUOG provides a solid foundation to identify vulnerabilities and move towards exploitation faster and more effectively.
+Whether you are solving complex CTF machines or conducting authorized security assessments, ENUMO provides a solid foundation to identify vulnerabilities and move towards exploitation faster and more effectively.

 Make sure the following tools are installed and accessible in your system’s PATH: